DevSecTim/blog/content/profile.md

 ## 🌖 By Night...

 - **AI Research**
-  I can't help but be fascinated by the emergy world of agentic AI, so I spend a surprising amount of time tinking with how to apply it to use-cases such as cloud security.
+  I can't help but be fascinated by the emerging world of generative and agentic AI, so I spend a surprising amount of time tinkering with it.

 - **Crypto Trading**
   Unlike traditional capital markets, the crypto markets are far more accessible to the average nerd like myself, and there also open 24/7... 😏